miller6028/Mann_Website/content/pages/About/Terms.md

 * **Country** refers to: Oregon,  United States

-* **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to West Lane Translator Inc., P.O.
-Box 91, Florence, Oregon 97439.
+* **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Ronald G. Mann Building LLC, P.O.
+Box 2389, Florence, Oregon 97439.

 * **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.